Parry-Parry/dfNotes/dfNotes.md

 Unconstrained optimisation rarely gives useful answers on its own.
 Consider the example of the airfoil.
 Increasing lift might be achieved by making the airfoil length longer and longer.
 At some point, this might become physically impossible to build.

-Although we often represent $\theta$ as being in $\real^N$, the feasible set is typically not the entire vector space.
+Although we often represent $θ$ as being in $\real^N$, the feasible set is typically not the entire vector space.
 There are two approaches to deal with this:

 #### Constrained optimisation